Don't Trip Yourself up While Buying a Home

 With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of taking their enthusiasm straight to the mall or appliance store.
 Keep in mind that until closing, your lender is watching your accounts very closely.
 Here are some actions to stay clear of before closing to be sure the transaction goes well.

 Don't buy big-ticket items.
 You may be itching to turn your new living room into a home magazine cover, or celebrate your new dream home, but keep away from big purchases like furniture, cars, appliances, or vacations until the loan closes.
 Your credit numbers could change suddenly if you make a huge purchase using plastic.
 Using cash to buy big-ticket items can even create a bad idea: most lending institutions take into consideration your cash on hand when approving your application.

-Don't look for a new career.
-Your recent job history should show consistency.
-Getting a new job may not compromise your ability to qualify for a mortgage loan - especially if you are going to be making more money.
-However, finding a new career during your approval process may influence whether or not you are approved.
+Don't get a new career.
+Lending Institutions feel comfortable seeing a consistent work history on your application forms.
+Getting a new job may not jeopardize your ability to qualify for a loan - especially if you are going to be making more money.
+However, if you switch careers before your loan is approved, your loan process could fail or be bogged down.

 Carter Financial Solutions can walk you through the pitfalls of getting a mortgage.
-Give us a call: 866-840-8745 x2.
+Call us at 866-840-8745 x2.